websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-3.md

 **Maintenance Mode:** The feature is supported but no longer being enhanced.

-Obsolete features are eventually either removed or replaced with newer, better features.
+Obsolete features are eventually removed or replaced with newer, better features.
 Before dropping support for an obsolete feature, Liferay marks it *Deprecated*.

 **Deprecated:** The feature will be unsupported as early as the next minor version release.
 For example, support for a feature deprecated in 7.3 can be dropped as early as 7.4.